Name

 http_dir directory

-When a listener is using the websockets protocol, it is possible to serve http data as well.
+When a listener is using the http_api protocol, it is possible to serve http data as well.
 Set http_dir to a directory which contains the files you wish to serve.
 If this option is not specified, then no normal http connections will be possible.

 Not reloaded on reload signal.